 OIE faculty has been trained in case-study teaching at the most prestigious educational institutions and many of your teachers have developed and published cases themselves.
 Both the interactive learning environment and the real-life business cases are a motivating factor for our students.

-All studio courses take place at the specially designed Studio @ CBS and are as a rule activity-based.
+All studio courses take place in the so-called studio@CBS, a specialized training facility, and they are as a rule activity-based.
 In your studio classes you experience real life entrepreneurial and organizational dilemmas and create solutions for them.
 You will also deliver practical results: a small but viable product or service, a business plan, an improvement to a social entrepreneurship problem, a pitching video or a leadership simulation.
 The studio pedagogy is designed to build your leadership confidence, including encouraging you to co-create your learning environment.
 Each year, students organize a number of activities, such as company visits, studio workshops with industry experts, and training sessions.
 Your suggestions for activities are always welcome.